RishilU/GetBetter/README.md

 # GetBetter

 A personal growth tracker I built for myself — part habit tracker, part journal, part coach.
-It's organized around five areas of life (Mind, Presence, Social, Communication, Body), each broken into concrete goals with their own roadmap and daily habits, plus a journal that quietly figures out how everything connects.
+It's organized around different aspects (Mind, Presence, Social, Communication, Body), and users can add more per their customization,each broken into concrete goals with their own roadmap and daily habits, plus a journal that figures out how everything connects.

 I wanted something more honest than the usual streak-counter apps: a tool that actually looks at what I'm doing and tells me something true about it, instead of just cheering